Clinical Teaching/Field Experiences Frequently Asked Questions

 - Two faculty recommendations, one recommendation from upper level content coursework and one recommendation from pedagogy coursework

 All applications must be approved by the field experience advisor.
-Candidates applying after the deadline for the student teaching semester must petition the field experience advisor.
+Candidates applying after the deadline for the clinical teaching semester must petition the field experience advisor.

 At the time of application, candidates must have completed: